 Aloe Vera for Heat Rash

 Is applying Aloe Vera for heat rash an effective remedy?
 One thing is certain, where summer goes, heat rash will soon follow.
 It’s not one of the more pleasant thoughts of the season, but it certainly is a side effect of it.
-It's no secret that Aloe Vera works wonders on sunburn and can help alleviate itching, but can it also help provide relief for prickly, itchy skin?
+It's no secret that Aloe Vera works wonders on soothing skin after sun and can help alleviate itching, but can it also help provide relief for prickly, itchy skin?

 WHAT IS PRICKLY HEAT AND HEAT RASH?